John Randel Jr.: Life in Randelia

-Work dried up for him, due in part to his litigious nature but also to his increasing eccentricity and self-righteousness.
-Even with his mentor, Simeon De Witt, to whom he owed a great deal, Randel could be petty and avaricious.
+Work dried up for him, owing in part to his litigious nature but also to his increasing eccentricity and self-righteousness.
+Even with his mentor, Simeon De Witt, to whom he owed much, Randel could be petty and avaricious.
 In the early 1820s, Randel had taken some field books of a survey done for the state, which were therefore state property, and would not return them when De Witt asked him to, giving, for years, various excuses as to why he could not do so.
 De Witt died in 1834, with Randel still not having returned the books, and it took De Witt's successor as Surveyor General of New York, Orville L. Holley, until 1839, and sending an assistant surveyor to Randelia to pressure Randel in person, to get the books back.
 In the process, Randel received some surveying work for the state in Syracuse.

 Randel attempted to make Randelia an estate that would endure after his death, but a contemporary claimed that Randel was "strange and eccentric, full of Utopian schemes and projects", and had spent his money on "the prosecution of wild, chimerical schemes for self-aggrandizement", although one of Randel's descendants described him as a "visionary, trying to make the world a better place".

 Randel's last known letter was to Secretary of State John M. Clayton, dated June 22, 1849.
-In it, he extolled the virtues of a northern extension of New York City he was designing, to be called "Morrisiana" after Gouveneur Morris' estate.
+In it, he extolled the virtues of a northern extension of New York City he was designing, to be called "Morrisania" after Gouveneur Morris' estate.
 The city would have 200 ft wide avenues with 80 ft wide park-like medians.
-Randel told Clayton that Morriana would be "the most beautiful and comfortable suburban City you could desire to see."
+Randel told Clayton that Morrisania would be "the most beautiful and comfortable suburban City you could desire to see."
 Randel's true reason for writing Clayton, though was that he was in need of employment and urged the Secretary to think of him when work came up for which Randel would be qualified.